mcneel/developer.rhino3d.com/_guide_topics/general/how-this-site-works.md

 #### origin

 Much of this site is (or was) ported from a previous location.
 The `origin` yaml field is reserved for a backlink to the original content.
 If the `origin` yaml field is set to a URL - and `TODO` is set to `some value` - the content will show up on the [TODO list]({{ site.baseurl }}/admin/index.html#todo-list) as needs porting from the `origin` URL.

+## Jekyll Plugins

+In general, we are attempting to stick to those [Jekyll dependencies that are ship with GitHub Pages](https://pages.github.com/versions/).
+That said, since we are building this site with Travis CI, we can indeed use Jekyll plugins that are not part of the canonical GitHub pages dependencies.

+To add a plugin to the site:

+1. Verify that it is not in the [Dependency versions list](https://pages.github.com/versions/) already.
+1. Test the plugin locally on your machine to make sure it does what you want it to do.
+1. Add the plugin to the *Gemfile* on this site.
+1. Add the plugin to the the *_config.yml* list under the `plugins:` entry.

 ---